falldowngoboone/falldowngoboone-com/src/blog/10-interesting-books-for-developers/index.md

 - *Eloquent JavaScript*, Marijn Haverbeke

     This is the book that taught me JavaScript.
-I found it incredibly approachable, and it can be read [online for free](https://eloquentjavascript.net), thought I do recommend buying it if you can.
+I found it incredibly approachable, and it can be read [online for free](https://eloquentjavascript.net), though I do recommend buying it if you can.

 - *Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones*, James Clear